chrisburlacu1/qwen-code/USER_GUIDE.md

-# Qwen Code Offline Setup Guide
+# Sosh Offline Setup Guide

-This guide details how to set up and run Qwen Code in an offline, air-gapped environment.
+This guide details how to set up and run Sosh in an offline, air-gapped environment.

 ## Prerequisites